NorESMhub/NorESM-docs/output/aerosol_output.rst

 radiation code are necessary (see Ghan et al. 2012 for a detailed explanation).
-Previously, in NorESM2.0, additional radiation-diagnostics for the decomposition of aerosol direct, semidirec and indirect radiative forcing were activated by defining the CPP-token ``AEROFFL``.
+Previously, in NorESM2.0, additional radiation-diagnostics for the decomposition of aerosol direct, semidirect and indirect radiative forcing were activated by defining the CPP-token ``AEROFFL``.
 In NorESM2.1, this CPP-token no longer exists and this additional output **always** accompanies the standard CAM diagnostics and also does not need the ``history_aerosol =